Both forgery and fraud are illegal acts punishable by the laws of Texas.

 - A Class B misdemeanor (180 days in jail, and a $2,000 fine) if the value of the property or service is $100 or more but less than $750;

 - A Class A misdemeanor (1 year in jail, and a $4,000 fine) if the value of the property or service is $750 or more but less than $2,500;

 - A state jail felony (180 days – 2 years in jail, and a $10,000 fine) if the value of the property or service is $2,500 or more but less than $30,000;

 - A felony of the third degree (2-10 years in prison, and a $10,000 fine) if the value of the property or service is $30,000 or more but less than $150,000;

 - A felony of the second degree (2-20 years in prison, and a $10,000 fine) if the value of the property or service is $150,000 or more but less than $300,000; and

 - A felony of the first degree (5-99 years/life in prison, and a $10,000 fine) if the value of the property or service is $300,000 or more.

 The classification of the charge will raise one level if the fraud was committed against an elderly individual.

-To discuss a state or federal felony criminal forgery investigation, arrest, charge, or conviction with a criminal defense lawyer that serves Midland, TX; Abilene, TX; Odessa, TX; Lubbock, TX; San Angelo, TX and nearby areas contact Blizzard & Zimmerman Attorneys.
+To discuss a state or federal felony criminal forgery investigation, arrest, charge, or conviction with a criminal defense lawyer that serves the Abilene, TX area contact Blizzard & Zimmerman Attorneys.

-Learn how our lawyers at Blizzard & Zimmerman Attorneys can protect your rights and fight for your freedom during a consultation with our laywers, not just meeting with a staff member or law clerk.
+Learn how our lawyers at Blizzard & Zimmerman Attorneys can protect your rights and fight for your freedom during a consultation with our lawyers, not just meeting with a staff member or law clerk.
 Contact us today.[/column]